Node.js: Difference between Development and Production Environments

 The Development Environment

 Every time you are writing some code, you are in the development environment.
-This one is on your computer.
-Most of the work is facilitated by a Git repository.
+The development environment is your local computer environment.
 This stage is configured differently from the environment your users use your application.

 And the database used is also different than that of the one that’s probably live.
 It might be a local database or a dummy database so you don’t mess up the real data while making changes.

-None of the changes made in this environment have reflected the users when they use your application or website unless you push it to the production or beta stage.
+None of the changes made in this environment has reflected the users when they use your application or website unless you push it to the production or beta stage.

-This environment is for you and your co-workers to try and test out updates and new features.
+This is your and your team’s environment for the development and testing of updates and new features.
 Moreover, other developers too can know how your new updates will work.

 The Production Environment

-It is the final environment in your development process. it is going to be live publicly and hence, only the thoroughly tested updates end up here.
+The production environment refers to the final stage in your development process.
+It is going to be live publicly and hence, only the thoroughly tested updates end up here.
 Here is also where the company mints some money, so you cannot have crippling mistakes here.

-Not all your updates need to be live at the same time.
+Not all your updates need to be live at the same time for quality assurance.
 Some developers, like to roll out updates bit by bit which makes testing easier.

 Node.js always assumes you are in the development environment.
 To signal Node, you want to switch to the production environment, you can run this command in the shell.